mkshah605/Personal-Brand-Development/README.md

 This 2nd consideration was especially important, as I know that my personal branding two years ago isn't the same as it is now, and won't be the same in two more years!
 My personal brand is a reflection of who I am, and it continues to change and evolve as I do.

-To visualize the most frequent words in both the personality and music categories, I created the following word clouds:
+To visualize the most frequent words in both the personality and music categories, I created the following word cloud, respectively:

 ![personality](personality_wordcloud.png)